Veteran: Examples

-An article in the London Metro on 28 January 2010, 'Veterans prone to suicide, cited a report by the Mental Health Foundation saying that more needed to be done to care for UK veterans of the Afghanistan War.
+An article in the London Metro on 28 January 2010, 'Veterans prone to suicide', cited a report by the Mental Health Foundation saying that more needed to be done to care for UK veterans of the Afghanistan War.
 Many had "plunged into alcohol problems, crime and suicide" upon their return.

 In the U.S., the suicide rate among veterans is 300% the national average.
 They account for 30% of the suicides in the US annually.

 According to a 2015 report by the Japanese Ministry of Defense, 56 Japan Self Defense Force members had committed suicide after serving in overseas missions to Iraq and the Indian Ocean.
 Defense officials stated that 14 deaths were due to mental illness, 13 to family or financial problems and three to official duties.

-Posttraumatic Stress Disorder
+Post-traumatic stress disorder

 Posttraumatic Stress Disorder (PTSD) is a condition that affects a significant number of veterans.
 Studies involving veterans with combat-related PTSD indicate that between 4-17% of United States veterans have been diagnosed with PTSD.
 Their United Kingdom counterparts, however, have significantly lower numbers of just 3-6%.

 New treatment programs are emerging to assist veterans suffering from post-combat mental health problems such as depression and PTSD.
-Cognitive Behavioral Therapy (CBT), is becoming an important method for the treatment of mental health issues among veterans, and is currently considered the standard of care for depression and PTSD by the United States Department of Defense.
+Cognitive behavioral therapy (CBT), is becoming an important method for the treatment of mental health issues among veterans, and is currently considered the standard of care for depression and PTSD by the United States Department of Defense.
 CBT is a psychotherapeutic approach that aims to change the patterns of thinking or behavior that responsible for patient's negative emotions and in doing so change the way they feel.
 It has been proven to be an effective treatment for PTSD among war veterans.
 Recently, online programs that pair CBT with therapist interaction have also proven effective in treating mental health problems among veterans.
 Eye Movement Desensitization and Reprocessing (EMDR) is also an effective and noninvasive, drug-free treatment for PTSD, although it has not been tested against specific military traumatic exposure for efficacy.

 Veterans under the age of 25 are at higher risk for PTSD than veterans older than 25.
 Younger veterans with severe PTSD are at higher risk for metabolic syndrome and suicide.

 Music therapy provides veterans with a way to express themselves, escape from anxiety, and helps them cope with their PTSD.
-In Mike Lawson “Music and Science Meet…Music Therapy”, Lawson explains “Modern music therapy became a norm in the Veteran's Administration hospitals during and after both World Wars.
+In Mike Lawson "Music and Science Meet…Music Therapy", Lawson explains "Modern music therapy became a norm in the Veteran's Administration hospitals during and after both World Wars.
 In its most basic form the playing of recordings on the Victrola in WW I, hospitals had measurable positive effects on the wounded and shell-shocked patients.
-This began the use of a somewhat primitive music therapy in all American military hospitals.”
+This began the use of a somewhat primitive music therapy in all American military hospitals."